East Iceland Guide

 When to Visit

 September brings autumn colors to Hallormsstadaskogur and the fjord slopes, making it arguably the most beautiful month in East Iceland.
 The birch forests turn vivid shades of gold, orange, and red against the dark mountains.
 Tourist numbers drop sharply after August, so you will have the roads and towns largely to yourself.
-However, daylight hours shorten rapidly and some services begin to close for winter.

 Navigate Safely with SkyRoad